 Our schools and our entire industry always prioritize sanitation and safety.
 All of our programs include and follow stringent guidelines established by state cosmetology and barbering boards and local health departments for the proper cleaning and maintenance of tools and stations.
 Even before the spread of COVID-19, we already provide a fully sanitized experience, which includes washing our hands between each guest and cleaning surfaces and tools with antibacterial cleaner.

-We are back in business, and are taking additional measures, including the use of industrial-grade cleaners to sanitize stations, door handles, and frequently touched surfaces on a more frequent basis and increasing the number of strategically placed disinfectant wipes and hand-sanitizing stations throughout the facility, so students, staff, and guests can use as desired.
+We are taking additional measures, including the use of industrial-grade cleaners to sanitize stations, door handles, and frequently touched surfaces on a more frequent basis and increasing the number of strategically placed disinfectant wipes and hand-sanitizing stations throughout the facility, so students, staff, and guests can use as desired.

 Centers for Disease Control and Prevention

 World Health Organization